-Our spring snow goose hunts take place near major staging and migration corridors in Nebraska and Arkansas.
-Several hundred thousand birds are common and, given the right conditions, peak counts can exceed a million snow geese.
-These staged birds, combined with untold numbers of migrating flocks, provide great decoying action.
-Peak hunting occurs late January through March during the Conservation Order which is commonly referred to as the Spring Snow Goose Season.
-This special season has been in effect since 1999 to help control the snow goose population.
-It has liberal laws allowing the use of electronic callers, unplugged guns, and no bag limits.
+Up North Outdoors, Inc. has run snow goose hunts since 2001.
+We have run hunts in several states, but past couple seasons we have focused our efforts on Arkansas and Iowa.
+Portions of these two states are major snow goose migration corridors.
+Untold numbers of flocks migrate through providing great decoying action.
+Peak hunting occurs late January through the end of March during the Conservation Order.
+This season is also known as the Spring Snow Goose Season.
+This season has been in effect since 1999 to help control the snow goose population.
+It has liberal laws allowing the use of electronic callers, unplugged guns, and most states have no daily or possession limits.

-There has been a lot of hype created around the spring snow goose season.
-Some of its warranted.
-Some of its overblown marketing.
-As you can see from our videos and gallery pictures we have many truly amazing days in the field each year.
-It takes the right conditions and a little luck to have those 60, 80, or 100 plus bird days.
-Hunters should come expecting to average a daily harvest in the teen's or twenties with a potential for much larger days.
-These are decoying birds with most shots being called in the 25-50 yard range.
+There has been a lot of hype surrounding the spring snow goose season.
+Some of its warranted, a lot of it is overblown social media and marketing.
+If you take the time to watch our videos, read our past hunting reports, and look at the pictures in our galleries you will see that we have many truly amazing days in the field each year.
+It takes the right conditions, good shooting, and a little luck to have those 60, 80, or 100 plus bird-days.
+Hunters should come expecting a daily harvest in the teens or twenties with potentially more abundant days.
+These are decoying birds with most shots called in the 25-50 yard range.
 In reality, snow geese are the toughest of all waterfowl to decoy.
-The enactment of this special spring snow goose season and its liberal laws are a testament to this fact.
-We are highly successful but we don’t guarantee birds.
+The enactment of this spring snow goose season and its liberal laws are a testament to this fact.
+We are highly successful, but we don’t guarantee birds.
 Slow days or even a rare zero do occur.